Hi everyone! You’ve come to the right place if you want to learn about the ranking factors for Google Maps.

 Let’s discover some of Google’s behaviors to inform local rankings – from the old to the advanced.

-Where the user is searching from and their arrival to the destination:
+Where the user is searching from and their arrival at the destination:

 Google has always found it simple to track the user’s location from their mobile devices.
 Surprisingly, they are good about doing so on desktops too.
 Doing this tracking might seem “primitive” The outcome in the algorithm is quite straightforward.